UTS-CASLab/hyperbox-brain/README.rst

 can be formed by stratified random subsampling, resampling, or class-balanced random subsampling.
 The final predicted results of an ensemble model are an aggregation of predictions from all base learners based on a majority voting mechanism.
-An intersting characteristic of hyperbox-based models is resulting hyperboxes from all base learners can be merged to formulate a single model.
+An intersting characteristic of hyperbox-based models is resulting hyperboxes from all base learners or decision trees can be merged to formulate a single model.
 This contributes to increasing the explainability of the estimator while still taking advantage of strong points of ensemble models.

 Multigranularity learning
 ~~~~~~~~~~~~~~~~~~~~~~~~~